+Pharmacodynamic-Related Interactions

-Pharmacodynamic-Related Interactions: The mechanism of CLOZARIL-induced agranulocytosis is unknown; nonetheless, the possibility that causative factors may interact synergistically to increase the risk and/or severity of bone marrow suppression warrants consideration.
-Therefore, CLOZARIL should not be used with other agents having a well known potential to suppress bone marrow function.
+Although the exact mechanism of clozapine-induced agranulocytosis is unknown, the possibility that causative factors may interact synergistically with clozapine to increase the risk and/or severity of bone-marrow suppression warrants consideration.
+Therefore, FazaClo® (clozapine, USP) should not be used with other agents having a well-known potential to suppress bone-marrow function.

-Given the primary CNS effects of CLOZARIL, caution is advised in using it concomitantly with other CNS-active drugs or alcohol.
+Given the primary CNS effects of clozapine, caution is advised in using it concomitantly with other CNS-active drugs or alcohol.

-Orthostatic hypotension in patients taking clozapine can, in rare cases (approximately 1 case per 3,000 patients), be accompanied by profound collapse and respiratory and/or cardiac arrest.
-Some of the cases of collapse/respiratory arrest/cardiac arrest during initial treatment occurred in patients who were being administered benzodiazepines; similar events have been reported in patients taking other psychotropic drugs or even CLOZARIL by itself.
-Although it has not been established that there is an interaction between CLOZARIL and benzodiazepines or other psychotropics, caution is advised when clozapine is initiated in patients taking a benzodiazepine or any other psychotropic drug.
+Orthostatic hypotension in patients taking clozapine can, in rare cases (approximately 1 case per 3000 patients), be accompanied by profound collapse and respiratory and/or cardiac arrest.
+Some of the cases of collapse/respiratory arrest/cardiac arrest during initial treatment occurred in patients who were being administered benzodiazepines; similar events have been reported in patients taking other psychotropic drugs or even clozapine by itself.
+Although it has not been established that there is an interaction between clozapine and benzodiazepines or other psychotropics, caution is advised when clozapine is initiated in patients taking a benzodiazepine or any other psychotropic drug.

-CLOZARIL may potentiate the hypotensive effects of antihypertensive drugs and the anticholinergic effects of atropine-type drugs.
+FazaClo® (clozapine, USP) may potentiate the hypotensive effects of antihypertensive drugs and the anticholinergic effects of atropine-type drugs.
 The administration of epinephrine should be avoided in the treatment of drug-induced hypotension because of a possible reverse epinephrine effect.

+Pharmacokinetic-Related Interactions

-Pharmacokinetic-Related Interactions: Clozapine is a substrate for many CYP 450 isozymes, in particular 1A2, 2D6, and 3A4.
-The risk of metabolic interactions caused by an effect on an individual isoform is therefore minimized.
-Nevertheless, caution should be used in patients receiving concomitant treatment with other drugs that are either inhibitors or inducers of these enzymes.
+Clozapine is a substrate for many cytochrome P450 isozymes, in particular CYP1A2, CYP2D6, and CYP3A4.
+The risk of metabolic interactions caused by an effect on an individual isoform is, therefore, minimized.
+Nevertheless, caution should be used in patients receiving concomitant treatment of FazaClo® (clozapine, USP) with other drugs which are either inhibitors or inducers of these enzymes.

 Concomitant administration of drugs known to induce cytochrome P450 enzymes may decrease the plasma levels of clozapine.
-Phenytoin, nicotine, and rifampin may decrease CLOZARIL plasma levels, resulting in a decrease in effectiveness of a previously effective CLOZARIL dose.
+Phenytoin, nicotine, carbamazepine, and rifampin may decrease FazaClo® (clozapine, USP) plasma levels resulting in a decrease in effectiveness of a previously effective FazaClo® (clozapine, USP) dose.

 Concomitant administration of drugs known to inhibit the activity of cytochrome P450 isozymes may increase the plasma levels of clozapine.
-Cimetidine, caffeine, and erythromycin may increase plasma levels of CLOZARIL, potentially resulting in adverse effects.
-Although concomitant use of CLOZARIL and carbamazepine is not recommended, it should be noted that discontinuation of concomitant carbamazepine administration may result in an increase in CLOZARIL plasma levels.
+Cimetidine, caffeine, fluvoxamine, and erythromycin may increase plasma levels of FazaClo® (clozapine, USP), potentially resulting in adverse effects.
+Although concomitant use of FazaClo® (clozapine, USP) and carbamazepine is not recommended, it should be noted that discontinuation of concomitant carbamazepine administration may result in an increase in FazaClo® (clozapine, USP) plasma levels.

-In a study of schizophrenic patients who received clozapine under steady state conditions, fluvoxamine or paroxetine was added in 16 and 14 patients, respectively.
-After 14 days of co-administration, mean trough concentrations of clozapine and its metabolites, N-desmethylclozapine and clozapine N-oxide, were elevated with fluvoxamine by about three-fold compared to baseline concentrations.
+In a study of schizophrenic patients who received clozapine under steady-state conditions, fluvoxamine or paroxetine was added in 16 and 14 patients, respectively.
+After 14 days of coadministration, mean trough concentrations of clozapine and its metabolites, N-desmethylclozapine and clozapine N-oxide, were elevated with fluvoxamine by about three-fold compared to baseline concentrations.
 Paroxetine produced only minor changes in the levels of clozapine and its metabolites.
 However, other published reports describe modest elevations (less than two-fold) of clozapine and metabolite concentrations when clozapine was taken with paroxetine, fluoxetine, and sertraline.
-Therefore, such combined treatment should be approached with caution and patients should be monitored closely when CLOZARIL is combined with these drugs, particularly with fluvoxamine.
-A reduced CLOZARIL dose should be considered.
+Therefore, such combined treatment should be approached with caution and patients should be monitored closely when FazaClo® (clozapine, USP) is combined with these drugs, particularly with fluvoxamine.
+A reduced FazaClo® (clozapine, USP) dose should be considered.